shellkraft/eJPT-Notes/eJPT Notes/Host & Network Attacks/Windows/Microsoft IIS/WebDAV.md

 ### Uploading a web shell using `cadaver`

-- We can upload a web shell to be able to execute commands in the web server.
+- We can upload a web shell to get a backdoor access to the web server.

 ```
 put /usr/share/webshells/asp/webshell.asp